Hammond65/Advance-Intelligent-Painter/README.md

 # Advance-IPainter
 ### PyTorch implementation of Advance Intelligent Painter:

->Hon-Man Hammond Lee, Siu Wan-Chi, Felix Ming-Fei Duan, Yi-Hao Cheng, and H. Anthony Chan, "Intelligent Picture Painting under Deep Learning with Text Enhancement," Proceedings, International Conference on Digital Signal Processing (DSP2025).
+>Hon-Man Hammond Lee, Wan-Chi Siu, Felix Ming-Fei Duan, Yi-Hao Cheng, and H. Anthony Chan, "Intelligent Picture Painting under Deep Learning with Text Enhancement," Proceedings, International Conference on Digital Signal Processing (DSP2025).
 25-27 June 2025, Costa Navarino, Messinia, Greece.

 ### About
+This github documents is our release on the software package for the paper.

 In the Advance Intelligent Painter, you can select the source components you want and combine them to create meaningful pictures.
 For example, you can take shots of **river** and **house** and place them in the desirable locations within the composite box.
 ![input1](assets/000.png)
 Next, input the text to align with your imagination, such as a **Day-Night cycle**.